OWASP/www-chapter-national-institute-of-engineering-mysuru/tab_events.md

 ## Past Events

+**Semester-End Project Showcase**\
+**Date & Time: 14th May 2026, 9:00am IST**\
+**Venue: NIE North Auditorium, Mysuru**\
+OWASP NIE Student Chapter successfully hosted its Semester-End Project Showcase featuring comprehensive presentations from all project teams.
+Teams working on mobile security testing, web vulnerability assessment, and API security framework development demonstrated their research findings, tools developed, and security insights gained throughout the semester.
+The event included live demonstrations, technical deep-dives, and Q&A sessions with faculty members and industry guests.
+This showcase highlighted the practical application of security concepts learned during the semester and provided a platform for teams to share their work with the broader academic community.

 **Ethical Hacking and Penetration Testing Workshop**\
 **Date & Time: 22nd December 2025, 9:00am IST**\
 **Venue: NIE North Auditorium, Mysuru**\